Norkplim22/Python-project/README.md

 ## Details of project

-This projects with the help of python will automatically predict the amount of stocks available based on the quantity sold and forecast the amount required from production to be able to meet planned sales forcast.
+This project uses python to help automatically predict the amount of stocks available based on the quantity sold and forecast the amount required from production to be able to meet planned sales forcast.

 ## Author